-The Flinders Medical Students’ Society was established in 1979 and is the peak organisation representing medical students at Flinders for issues affecting students such as curriculum and teaching, internship places, and student wellbeing.
+The Flinders Medical Students’ Society was established in 1975 and is the peak organisation representing medical students at Flinders for issues affecting students such as curriculum and teaching, internship places, and student wellbeing.

-FMSS has a membership base of almost 600 medical students, comprising more than 95% of the medical student cohort at Flinders.
+FMSS has a membership base of over 600 medical students, comprising more than 95% of the medical student cohort at Flinders.
 Our members come from a wide range of age groups and professional and academic backgrounds, and this diversity is represented in the activities of our society.
 FMSS provides a range of academic, social and community-based activities aimed at ensuring student success during medical school and beyond.

 The success of FMSS depends on the many medical students and staff who volunteer their time and skills, and also the generosity of our sponsors.

 Represent student concerns to the Course Administration, College of Medicine, and University - and get results